rsmeral/pb162-tools/README.md

 ## What?

-The scipt automatically executes the three evaluation phases
+The script automatically executes the three evaluation phases
  * run unit tests
  * run extras
  * show sources

 After each phase, user enters the number of points (and optional notes), otherwise the default value is used.
-The results are placed in text files named "Surname_Firstname_UCO" in a specified folder.
+The results are placed in text files named `Surname_Firstname_UCO` in a specified folder.

-The script expects the JAR files to be named with the standard IS scheme: "UCO_Surname_Firstname.*\.jar".
+The script _does expect_ the JAR files to be named with the standard IS scheme: `UCO_Surname_Firstname.*\.jar`.

-The script does not expect you to judge its aesthetics (fyi, it works mostly with global state, yuck).
+The script _does not expect_ you to judge its aesthetics (fyi, it works mostly with global state, yuck).

 There's also a script call `merge.sh` which will transform the output to the txt format for import into notebooks.
 It can also subtract points from the Quick test (_Ostry test_).